 A target is the level of progress or performance expected for an objective.
-Many agencies have noted that there is no consistent way to measure the condition of ITS devices (e.g., like the National Bridge Inventory scale for bridges).
-As a result, each agency determines how to best track and measure the performance of these critical assets.
-Further, many ITS assets have a variety of different components with different life expectancies and conditions, leading to uncertainty about how to best define the overall condition.
+Many agencies have noted that there is no consistent way to measure the condition of traffic signals (e.g., like the National Bridge Inventory scale for bridges).
+As a result, each agency determines how to best track and measure the performance of its traffic signals.
+Further, traffic signals have a variety of different components with different life expectancies and conditions, leading to uncertainty about how to best define their overall condition.
 This theme highlights some of the practices that agencies adopt to combat this challenge.